2020 Polish presidential election: Second round

+Electorate demographics

 Reactions

 After voting had ended, Andrzej Duda invited Rafał Trzaskowski to the Presidential Palace to "shake hands" and "end the campaign".
 Trzaskowski rejected and said that they could meet after announcing the official election results.
 The next day, Trzaskowski congratulated Duda on his victory.

 US President Donald Trump, President of the European Commission Ursula von der Leyen, NATO Secretary General Jens Stoltenberg, Lega Nord leader and former Italian Minister of the Interior Matteo Salvini, Lithuanian President Gitanas Nausėda, UK Prime Minister Boris Johnson, Hungarian Prime Minister Viktor Orbán, Czech President Miloš Zeman, Slovak President Zuzana Čaputová, and Ukrainian President Volodymyr Zelensky congratulated Duda on his victory.

 Observers viewed the election results as illustrating a divided Polish society.
 They also predicted that PiS would continue pursuing its policies in a number of areas and clashing with the EU.
-Duda performed strongest among older, rural,low educated and eastern voters.
+Duda performed strongest among older, rural, low educated and eastern voters.

+In February 2025, Mateusz Morawiecki was charged with abuse of power over his decision to hold the election solely by postal ballot when he was prime minister.

-Elections challenged
+Results challenged

 The Civic Platform party challenged results of the elections to the Polish Supreme Court, alleging irregularities and biased coverage by the state television.
 The appeal includes complaints from 2,000 people, containing accusations of problems with voter registry, ballot papers not being sent in time as well as issues with voting abroad.
 The TVP public broadcaster did not broadcast a single meeting of Trzaskowski with voters.
 Press.pl, a media-monitoring service, found that, between 3 and 16 June, nearly 97% of Wiadomości news stories devoted to Duda were positive while almost 87% of those on Trzaskowski were negative.

 The Supreme Court ruled the election valid, stating that doubts about the television's honesty notwithstanding, TVP was not the only media source available for voters, and that voters were free to choose what media to watch.